 Brands can pick which product groups to include in their ad, such as bestsellers or seasonal inventory, and refine these over time as they see what works.

-One thing to note is that it is important to set separate goals for your Showcase ads.
+It’s important to set separate goals for your Showcase ads.
 These ads use maximum cost per engagement (CPE) bidding, meaning you’re charged when someone expands your ad and spends 10 seconds within the ad, or clicks a product or link in the expanded ad.
 Pick separate KPIs that align with an awareness goal, such as engagements, percentage new sessions and view-through conversions.

 Need some help updating your campaigns for the winter shopping season?
 Consider us your holiday helpers.